-An ETF that seeks investment results that correspond to the inverse (in the case of Single Inverse ETFs and BITI) or inverse (opposite) multiple (in the case of inverse Double ETFs) of the daily performance of an Underlying Index may lose value as the index or security comprising the Underlying Index increases in value.
+An ETF that seeks investment results that correspond to the inverse (opposite) multiple of the daily performance of an Underlying Index may lose value as the index or security comprising the Underlying Index increases in value.
 Such a result is the opposite of most traditional mutual funds.